DUET: Optimizing Training Data Mixtures via Feedback from Unseen Evaluation Tasks

-\textbf{IF values can be pre-computed and stored}.
-In addition, we just need to pre-compute the IF values of every data point once before reusing them repeatedly at every BO iteration to perform IF-weighted sampling.
+\textbf{IF scores can be pre-computed and stored}.
+In addition, we just need to pre-compute the IF scores of every data point once before reusing them repeatedly at every BO iteration to perform IF-weighted sampling.
 This greatly improves our algorithm's efficiency and runtime, as compared to other methods (see next section) which requires us to perform expensive computation every iteration.
-We provide the computation runtime of calculating IF values in App.~\ref{experiments_detail_extra}.
+We provide the computation runtime of calculating IF scores in App.~\ref{experiments_detail_extra}.